mvangin/form-signup/README.md

-Developing HTML and CSS skills by creating a Mint sign-up page clone.
+Developed HTML and CSS skills by creating a Mint sign-up page clone.
 Live site can be viewed [here](https://mvangin.github.io/form-signup/)